Reviewed by Colin Jacobson (September 20, 2021)

 I saw Small Soldiers theatrically and found it to be a completely underwhelming experience.
-It was one of those movies that you watch and you find mildly entertaining but that you probably forget about three minutes after it ends.
+It was one of those movies that you watch and find mildly entertaining but then forget about three minutes after it ends.

-On DVD, I enjoyed a very similar experience.
-To be sure, Small Soldiers is not a bad movie.
-Mainly it suffers from some bland acting and a serious case of déjà vu.
+On home video, I encountered a similar experience.
+To be sure, Small Soldiers is not a bad movies, but it suffers from some bland acting and a serious case of déjà vu.

 The latter problem stems from the fact that director Joe Dante already made this movie 14 years earlier when he did Gremlins.
 He also redid that film in 1990 as the sequel, Gremlins 2: The New Batch.
 Small Soldiers really just covers the same territory as those two movies, albeit with a different cast of characters.